What Does Contingent Mean in Real Estate?

 What to Expect from a Home that is Marked Contingent:

 There are different types of contingencies in real estate and each one comes with different obligations and requirements.
 Knowing what type of contingency it is will go a long way in determining how likely the home is to reach the closing table.
-In our local market here in Raleigh it is very unlikely a home will be marked contingent and not reach the closing table because North Carolina is not like other markets.
+In our local market here in Raleigh or Charlotte it is very unlikely a home will be marked contingent and not reach the closing table because North Carolina is not like other markets.
 Once a contract is accepted both buyer and seller have contractual obligations to live up to and only the buyer may back out at that point.
 The seller does not have the ability to accept another offer.
-However, it still does happen where a deal falls through.
+However, it still does happen when a deal falls through.

 Most buyers will receive a mortgage preapproval from a mortgage lender prior to submitting their offer which helps them understand whether or not they can qualify for a mortgage prior to making the offer on the home.
 This preapproval letter doesn't mean the information the buyer provided is totally accurate and often times the mortgage contingency will be a reason a buyer is forced to walk away from a home.
 If the buyer lies about their assets, their income, or whether or not they have paid the prior year's taxes the preapproval letter might mean nothing.
 With interest rates so low most folks are able to find ways to qualify for their home purchases, however, when the market turns or interest rates begin to rise, you will see a lot more contingency contracts fall through!